v4nguard/destiny-pkg/README.md

-In any other case, you will need to get oo2core_3_win64.dll from somewhere (an old game for example), and place it in the directory where you run destinypkgtool from.
+In any other case, you will need to get oo2core_3_win64.dll from somewhere (an old game for example), and place it in the directory where you run destiny-pkg from.
 Check below for the version of oo2core that is required for your game.

 ## Package format support